NBA Street V3: Gameplay

 12 courts based on real-life locations are featured in the game; The Cage, Gun Hill, Dyckman, and Rucker Park in New York City, Garland Park (known as "The Hawk" in-game) in Pittsburgh, Pennsylvania, The Dome in Baltimore, Maryland, Tandy Recreation Center in St. Louis, Missouri, Foss Park in Chicago, Illinois, MacGregor Park in Houston, Texas, Venice Beach in Los Angeles, California, Mosswood Park in Oakland, California, and Brighton Beach in Brighton, England, the only European court in the game.
 Players can also create their own courts, which can be used as their home court in the Street Challenge mode.
 After selecting which city the court is in, players can edit all aspects of the court, including its surface, backboard, backdrop, and wall murals.
 The player can buy more items for their court as they progress through the game and earn Street Points.
 Aside from customization of National Basketball Association players, it includes detailed character creators.
-Along with SSX On Tour, the GameCube version contains Mario, Luigi, and Princess Peach as playable characters.
+Along with SSX On Tour, the GameCube version contains three characters as playable characters: Mario, Luigi, and Princess Peach.
 This was part of a deal Nintendo had with EA Sports to have Nintendo's intellectual properties appear in EA franchises.